Tame or wild Toeplitz shifts: Toeplitz shifts

 Given a choice function $\varphi \in \{0,1\}^{\N_0}$ and a double path $\db{\gamma}$, let $\varphi(\db{\gamma})$ be the (single edge) path $ ({\gamma}_{n,\varphi(n)})$.
 Such a single edge path defines a sequence of maps $\th{n}{\varphi(\db{\gamma})}$, see (\ref{eq-theta}).
 The second part of Lemma~\ref{lem:thick-double-path} implies that the essential thickness is an upper bound for the maximal thickness a double path can have.
 From the next results, we obtain more delicate information: the size of the image $ | \th{m}{\varphi(\db{\gamma})}\cdots \th{n}{\varphi(\db{\gamma})} (V_{n+1})|$ of sufficiently long finite paths is also bounded above by the essential thickness.

 In the proof of the next statement, we denote the set of all finite and infinite paths in $\tilde B$ which start at the top vertex $v_0$ by $Y_{\tilde B}$.
-Observe that $Y_{\tilde B}$ can naturally be seen as a compact space, where finite paths are seen as infinite paths passing through a placeholder vertex.
+Observe that $Y_{\tilde B}$ can naturally be seen as a compact space, where finite paths are seen as infinite paths which eventually pass through a placeholder vertex.

 \begin{lem} Let $(X_B,\varphi_\w)$ be a Toeplitz Bratteli-Vershik system with essential thickness $k$.
 Consider $z^0,z^1\in \Z_{(\ell_n)} $ with $z^0_n\neq z^1_n$ for each $n$.
 Then for all but at most countably many $\varphi\in \{0,1\}^{\N_0}$ we have